A strong digital marketing company in Santa Clarita, CA, should do more than launch campaigns and hope the results follow.

 A larger site can be useful, but size alone does not improve the experience.
 Pages, menus, forms, animations, and design elements need to support the user journey instead of making the site harder to use.

-A complicated website becomes a real issue when users have to navigate internal structure before they can understand the offer.
-That can happen when:
+Website complexity becomes a problem when users have to decode the company’s internal structure before they can understand the offer.
+That usually shows up when:

 ●Navigation makes users learn the company first